Herd of 33 Elephants

 I still love it today.

-The necklace was a bonding point for us, and I wore it for years.
-He would see me wearing it, and be proud that he is the one who got it for me, and I loved that.
-I played with the necklace constantly, sliding it back and forth on the chain and running my fingernail over the enameled colors on the trunk.
+He often commented on how he liked seeing me wearing it, and I played with the necklace constantly, sliding it back and forth on the chain and running my fingernail over the enameled colors on the trunk.
 I couldn't quite understand it then, but it sparked something in me that would grow much larger.
+This was about the same time I began sketching quilt ideas in my journal.

-I stopped and stared at it.
-A simple, seemingly meaningless scribble—and I knew it was the one; there was just something about it.
-Something just... spoke to me.
+One day, a simple, seemingly meaningless scribble—and I knew there was just something about it.
+I grew a sudden desire to create a fabric version.
 I knew it was about to get interesting.

-Looking back, it was easy to see that the moment he gave me the elephant was when everything started changing.
-So elephants are deeply integrated into my life, and I've received positive feedback about how special others find them.
+In hindsight, it was easy to see that the impact of the elephant necklace, because it was the beginning of when everything started changing.
+Elephants are now a big part of my life, and I've received positive feedback about how special others find them.

-It's expanding.
-It has evolved to stuffed elephants, embroidery, a changed business name, ornaments, and more.
+It's expands and evolves daily; stuffed elephants, embroidery, a new business name, ornaments, and more.

 The stuffed elephants are among my favorite things I make.
 I designed the pattern to have a unique string tail and big, floppy ears.
 I love everything about the elephants!
 I make bears, too, but I think I prefer the elephants.